danielisaila90/Manual_Testing_Portofolio/Final Project/README.md

 #### 1.1.5 Risks detected

-* Project risks:
-* Product risks:
+* Project risks: - short time allocated for testing, lack of experience of the testing team,test environment unavailable.
+                 - risks can come from financial decisions, project management strategies, project performance, or external sources

+* Product risks: - New Developers or Development Teams, who may lack experience and thus pose a higher risk to the existing product
+                 - Tight Schedules, that make people work in a rush and commit more mistakes

 #### 1.1.6 Evaluating entry criteria

-The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+  The entry criteria from the test plan have been met and the next stages of the test process can begin

 ## 1.2 Test Monitoring and Control

 It will be done by generating periodic reports that reflect the current status of the test.
+The execution report below was generated after 50% of the test cases executed on 04/03/2023.
+     Test execution By Test Cycle

 ## 1.3 Test Analysis